MatthewDaniels/humpback-up/readme.md

 - defaults to `personal-backups`
 - can be set at runtime using the `-cn` or `--config_name` parameter

 `BASE_EXCLUDES`
 - base excludes for use across all runs
 - includes a series of sensible built-in exclusions
 - extra excludes patterns can be sent in PER source via the include file - these are joined at runtime to the base excludes

 `GSUTIL`
 - the location of the gsutil command on your machine
 - requires full path, ~/gsutil/gsutil: No such file or directory
 - use `$ whereis gsutil` to determine the locations of it

+`LOG_FOLDER`
+- where to log to
+- should be an absolute location
+- should NOT contain a trailing slash

 **Runtime Parameters**